michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 - [Educator Expense Deduction](https://www.irs.gov/taxtopics/tc458) up to $250 for K-12 teachers.

 ### Self Employed Business

+Using the Google Sheets template for self-employment can be a helpful way to guide you through the process.
+To make a copy of the template, follow these steps:

+- Click <a href="https://docs.google.com/spreadsheets/d/1ADLGlpD-Q_SvpOeqirCvc-TQMCaABDbSA0XTrXDfBo0" target="_blank">the spreadsheet</a>
+- Click File of the Google sheets (not the browser).
+If it is hidden, click the down arrow (v) to bring it up.
+- Select "Make a copy".
+- Remove "Copy of " from "Name".
+- Select "Folder" to be our shared folder.
+Click "<" and choose "Shared with me".

+If you provide the business income and expenses manually, here is the list:

 - Business income ([1099-NEC](https://www.irs.gov/pub/irs-pdf/f1099nec.pdf) and own records).
 - Partnership SE income (Schedules [K-1](https://www.irs.gov/pub/irs-pdf/f1065sk1.pdf)).